BBC forced to cancel Boris Johnson interview after ‘embarrassing’ mistake

 Mr Johnson, prime minister between 2019 to 2022, has an upcoming memoir, Unleashed, that will be published next week.

-Ms Kuenssberg previously investigated his government in Panorama – Partygate: Inside the Storm, and looked back at the recent Conservative years in a three-part BBC Two series, Laura Kuenssberg: State of Chaos.
+Ms Kuenssberg previously investigated his government in Panorama episode Partygate: Inside the Storm, and looked back at the recent Conservative years in a three-part BBC Two series, Laura Kuenssberg: State of Chaos.

 A BBC spokesperson said: “Tomorrow’s interview with Boris Johnson won’t be going ahead.
 As Laura has explained, interview briefing notes meant for colleagues were inadvertently shared with him.